TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

     b) Computing capacity can be increased by adding instances of a resource

+    __*Anotacion:__ With vertical scaling, computing capacity can be increased by adding additional RAM or CPUs to a virtual machine.

 12. Tradewind Traders is planning to migrate to Azure cloud services but before they do, management has asked you to spend some time researching the Database solutions available in Azure with specific regard to the use of multiple APIs.
 Based on your research, which of the following cloud database solutions is most appropriate to provide this feature?